USRSE/usrse25/pages/participate/special-issue.md

 ## Requirements

-* Only accepted papers to USRSE are invited to submit to the special issue.
+* Only accepted papers to USRSE'25 are invited to submit to the special issue.
 * The accepted papers *need* to be extended with **40%** new content.
 * We will try to have at least one reviewer of the conference paper as a reviewer for the journal paper to assist with the decision.
 * The journal submission will undergo a separate evaluation process from the conference paper and acceptance is not guaranteed.